 Put Safety and Comfort First When Selecting a Bed

 Given that we spend a third of our lives sleeping, there is no place for a shoddy bed in your revamped room.
 At the very least, your bed should be a suitable size and offer plenty of support.
 If you struggle to get in and out of bed because of back problems, rheumatic pain, arthritis or another medical problem that restricts your movement, an adjustable orthopaedic bed could make a welcome addition to your room.
 These high-tech furnishings help to take the hassle out of finding the perfect sleeping position and they can promote your independence.
-To enhance comfort levels further, specialist manufacturers like Adjustamatic have developed in-built massage features for adjustable beds that can help to ease pain, promote circulation and generally help to lull you into a peaceful night’s sleep.
+To enhance comfort levels further, specialist manufacturers have developed in-built massage features for adjustable beds that can help to ease pain, promote circulation and generally help to lull you into a peaceful night’s sleep.

 Take a Sensible Approach to Storage